 Pumpkin provides ample amounts of magnesium for maintaining muscle function and boosting the immune system.
 It boosts the immune system by increasing the production of white blood cells in the body.
-This builds a resistance to various kinds of infections like cold, flu and fever.
+This builds a resistance to various kinds of infections like cold, flu and fever (11).

 15. Prevents Peptic Ulcer

 Pumpkin is an amazing detoxifying food.
 It is an innate diuretic, which is useful for flushing out toxins and wastes from the body.
-The medicinal properties of pumpkin calm the gastrointestinal tract to prevent peptic ulcer.
+The medicinal properties of pumpkin calm the gastrointestinal tract to prevent peptic ulcer (12).

 16. Rich Source of Fiber

 Pumpkin is a rich source of fiber.
-1 cup of cooked pumpkin contains 3 grams of fiber, about 11 percent of your recommended daily intake of fiber.
+1 cup of cooked pumpkin contains about 0.6 gram of fiber (6).
 This aids in digestion and prevents constipation.
 It also keeps the stomach full for longer periods of time.

 17. Reduces Stress and Depression

 Lack of tryptophan in the body often leads to depression.
 Pumpkin is rich in L-tryptophan, an amino-acid which reduces depression and stress.
 Research also touts pumpkin as a natural antidepressant (13 ).
-The sedative properties of pumpkin are very effective in curing insomnia.
+The sedative properties of pumpkin may even help in treating insomnia.

 18. Rich Source of Vitamin A

-Pumpkin is an excellent source of Vitamin A. This nutrient is required to keep the eye healthy and maintain good vision.
+Pumpkin is an excellent source of Vitamin A (6).
+This nutrient is required to keep the eye healthy and maintain good vision.
 Zea-xanthin in pumpkin has UV rays filtering actions in the retina of the eyes.
-This protects from the age-related macular diseases in the elderly.
+This protects from the age-related macular diseases in the elderly (14).

 19. Prevents Inflammatory Diseases

 Regular consumption of pumpkin also reduces the risk of developing inflammatory diseases (15).
 It also may help reduce the risk of rheumatoid arthritis, though more research is warranted in this regard.

 20. Protects Against Prostate Cancer

 The high content of carotenoids and zinc in pumpkin protects against prostate cancer.
-It prevents the enlargement of prostrate and over stimulation of the male hormones that cause prostate problems.
+It prevents the enlargement of prostrate and over stimulation of the male hormones that cause prostate problems (15), (16).

 21. Rich Source of Vitamin K